Platform and Technology Capabilities

-Top Cloud Computing Trends Defining Healthcare in 2019
+Home / Insights / Blog / Top Cloud Computing Trends in Healthcare for 2019

 Cloud Computing needs from the healthcare industry drove $3.73 billion in healthcare spending on cloud services last year and will push that number nearly threefold to $9.48 billion by 2020.